ku-fpg/ku-fpg.github.io/index.md

-The Functional Programming Group at the University of Kansas apply and extend functional programming technologies to the diverse areas of building computer systems, high-performance computing, information assurance and telemetry.
+The Functional Programming Group at the University of Kansas apply and extend functional programming technologies to the diverse areas of building computer systems, high-performance computing, information assurance, virtual reality and telemetry.
 We use functional programming to bring clarity to descriptions of what we want to compute, and computer language technologies to provide efficiency and assurance.
 Typically, we collaborate with other research groups, deploying our technology and